-Société Générale (the "Licensee") has entered into an agreement providing Société Générale and its affiliates with a nonexclusive license and, for a fee, with the right to use the S&P/ASX 200 Index, which is owned and published by S&P, in connection with certain securities, including the Notes.
+Société Générale (the "Licensee") has entered into an agreement providing Société Générale and its affiliates with a non-exclusive license and, for a fee, with the right to use the S&P/ASX 200 Index, which is owned and published by S&P, in connection with certain securities, including the Notes.
 "Standard & Poor's®" and "S&P®" are trademarks of The McGraw-Hill Companies, Inc. and have been licensed for use by Société Générale.

 The Notes are not sponsored, endorsed, sold or promoted by S&P. S&P makes no representation or warranty, express or implied, to the owners of the Notes or any member of the public regarding the advisability of investing in securities generally or in the Notes particularly or the ability of the S&P/ASX 200 Index to track general stock market performance.
 S&P's only relationship to the Licensee is the licensing of certain trademarks and trade names of S&P and of the S&P/ASX 200 Index which is determined, composed and calculated by S&P without regard to the Licensee or the Notes.
 S&P has no obligation to take the needs of the Licensee or the owners of the Notes into consideration in determining, composing or calculating the S&P/ASX 200 Index.
-S&P is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the Notes to be issued or in the determination or calculation of the administration, marketing or trading of the Notes.
+S&P is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the Notes to be issued or in the determination or calculation of the equation by which the Notes is to be converted into cash.
+S&P has no obligation or liability in connection with the administration, marketing or trading of the Notes.